8013 Gordonmoore: Rotation period

 In April 2016, a rotational lightcurve of Gordonmoore was obtained from photometric observations by astronomer Brian Warner at the Palmer Divide Station (716) in Colorado.
 It gave a rotation period of 8.40 hours with a brightness variation of 0.25 magnitude.
 Lightcurve analysis also gave an alternative period solution of 4.19 hours with an amplitude of 0.25 magnitude.
 (U=2).
 The results supersede a previous observations made at the Hoher List Observatory in Germany, that gave a shorter period of 6 hours (U=1).

 Diameter and albedo

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and calculates a diameter of 1.04 kilometers with an absolute magnitude of 17.26.
 In the 1990s, Tom Gehrels estimated the body's diameter to be 2.3 kilometers, assuming an albedo of 0.15.

 Naming

-This minor planet was named in honour of American entrepreneur and billionaire, Gordon Moore (born 1929), co-founder of Intel, known for his revolutionary vision of the future of computers, and author of Moore's law.
+This minor planet was named in honour of American entrepreneur and billionaire, Gordon Moore (1929–2023), co-founder of Intel, known for his revolutionary vision of the future of computers, and author of Moore's law.
 As a philanthropist, Moore has supported research and education all his life.
 The official naming citation was published by the Minor Planet Center on 26 May 2002 (M.P.C.
 45747).